uzzielkyle/word-frequency-counter/readme.md

 ### Hints and Considerations:

-Encourage students to modularize their code by creating functions for each major step (e.g., reading the file, tokenizing the text, calculating word frequencies).
+Create functions for each major step (e.g., reading the file, tokenizing the text, calculating word frequencies).

 Students can use built-in PHP functions like file_get_contents(), str_word_count(), explode(), array_count_values(), and arsort() for sorting.